parmentelat/jupyterlab-examples/notebooks/0-00-intro-nb.md

 * jupyter book output, which is now our primary output medium
 * jlab4, with a cocktail of extensions, at least
   * `jupytext`, `jupyterlab-myst`, and more optionnally now, `jupyterlab-courselevels`
-* notebook 7, although much less crucial at this point
-  note that nb7 runs on top of jlab4, so this is much less problematic than nb classic
 ````

 +++